Hug: Health benefits

 Hugging has been proven to have health benefits.
 One study has even shown that hugs increase levels of oxytocin and reduce blood pressure.
+Research indicates that a 20-second-or-longer hug releases oxytocin.
 Hugging can also buffer against the release of the stress hormone cortisol if a romantic partner hug is shared before a stressful situation.
-This effect was however only observed for women and not for men.
+However, this effect was only observed for women and not for men.

-Based on significant research indicating that a 20-second-or-longer hug releases oxytocin, motivational speaker Leo Buscaglia encourages people to hug for 21 days consecutively, and to have each day a hug that lasts for a minimum of 21 seconds.
-He recommends "getting lost in the hug," encouraging people to slow down and "use the power of the hug to be fully present in the moment".

 Group hug

 A group hug involves more than two people embracing each other by wrapping their arms around one another in order to physically express their bond with each other.
 A group hug has been found to be a useful tool in group therapy to cement a sense of cohesion among the participants after a session, although it may cause discomfort for group members who shy away from physical contact.

 Cuddling

-Cuddling is a related form of physical intimacy in which two people hold one another with each other's arms wrapped around the other's body for an extended period of time.
+Cuddling is a related form of physical intimacy in which two people hold one another in each other's arms for an extended period of time.
 Cuddling can be with family members, friends or lovers.
 Similar to hugging, cuddling is a more affectionate and intimate embrace, normally done for a longer period of time (usually lasting from a few minutes to several hours).
 In contrast to hugging, which can often be a nonverbal greeting or parting tradition, cuddling is usually shared between two people who are lying down together or sitting somewhere in an intimate manner.
 Like hugging, cuddling makes the body release oxytocin, which has a variety of effects.
 In some cities around the United States, cuddling has evolved into a social activity, where individuals gather for the purpose of cuddling.